It's a lit-from-within summer.

 Herbal lore:

-In the 830s, the monk Walafrid Strabo wrote Hortulus — a poem describing his abbey garden plant by plant, the first gardening book in Europe.
+In the 840s, Walafrid Strabo, abbot of Reichenau, wrote Hortulus — a poem walking his abbey garden bed by bed, twenty-three plants, the first gardening book the Middle Ages produced.

 Lab note:

-Before all things and above all things, care must be taken of the sick — as if they were Christ in person.
+Before all things and above all things, care must be taken of the sick — that they be served as Christ himself is served.

 Rule of St. Benedict, Ch.
 36